iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The planar grid that is displayed when [ViewFlags.grid]($common) is now displayed with a shader rather than as explicit geometry.
 This improved the overall appearance and efficiency of the grid display and corrects several anomalies when grid display was unstable at the horizon of a perspective view.
 The view frustum is now expanded as necessary when grids are displayed to avoid truncating the grid to the displayed geometry.

+## Map tile trees refactoring

+The map tile trees have been moved from [DisplayStyleState]($frontend) to [Viewport]($frontend).
+This enables the maps to be maintained correctly when viewports are synchronized.
+This will primarily not affect applications except calls to [ViewState.areAllTileTreesLoaded]($frontend) should replaced with [Viewport.areAllTileTreesLoaded]($frontend) if the map tile trees should be tested.

 ## Promoted APIs

 The following APIs have been promoted to `public`.
 Public APIs are guaranteed to remain stable for the duration of the current major version of a package.